Baked Ziti with Ricotta (Vegetarian)

 Cook the Pasta:

-Add the ziti pasta and cook until just before al dente (usually 1-2 minutes less than the package instructions).
-The pasta should be cooked about 80 percent and will continue cooking in the oven.
+Add the ziti pasta and cook until just before al dente (usually 2 to 3 minutes less than the package instructions).
+The pasta should be cooked about 80 percent, and will continue cooking in the oven.

-Drain the pasta well and return it to the pot.
+Drain the pasta well and set it aside.

-Pour half the pasta/cheese mixture into a 9 x 13 baking dish.
+Pour the mixture into a 9 x 13 baking dish.

 Bake and Serve: